 number as output, and it would be technically correct, even if possibly

 Is this the end?
 Have we lost?
 I am afraid that in a sense we have.
 This

 is part of the struggle we talked about.
 Suddenly we can’t reason anymore, and

 are instead left at the mercy of optional meaningful naming.
 If we

 add_one, then we better mean add one, because we have

 no way to tell what’s what.

-There are more words where these came from.
-Sign up for early access and read all of them today.
-You will have immediate access to over forty chapters, to all future chapters as soon as they are published, and to a digital copy of the full book once it's complete.
-You decide how much you want to pay.
+You can sign up to read more of it now.
+You will have immediate access to over sixty chapters, to all future chapters as soon as they are published, and to a digital copy of the full book once it's complete.
+And of course, you will also be supporting this whole endeavour.
+You decide how much to pay.